fireblocks/recovery/apps/recovery-utility/renderer/lib/README.md

 Once it's done, rebuild the project and the tool will be able to sign the new asset's transactions.

-**Note** that we did not specify how to implement the logic of creation and signature as it is unique for each blockchain and requires additional research to be done to add the relevant blockchain code.
+**Note** that we do not specify how to implement the logic of creation and signature as it is unique for each blockchain and requires additional research to be done to add the relevant blockchain code.